Alex-Addy/BioInformatics-Projects/flu_report.md

     The tree had only minor changes with only a few sequences moving.
 The movement was mainly in having two neighbor leaf nodes swap places, a minor negligible change
     It is very similar acrossed the board and you should be fine after getting the flu shot.

   5. Repeat part 3 and 4 for H3N2 virus using the UPGMA algorithm.
+This tree is deeper showing many subtrees.

   6. Repeat part 3 and 4 for combined sequences for H1N1 and H3N2 using neighbor-joining algorithm.